-Now that you have defined the best representation of your gaps, there are a few things you can do.
+Now that you have defined the best representation of your gaps, there are few things you can do.

 The first thing you can do is download your coverage (in CSV or ATT&CK Navigator format) to manipulate the data in your system the way you want.

-An advantage of the CSV download is that it will provide you with all the additional details you may need (such as why a technique has been marked as covered/not covered, by whom, and when).
+An advantage of the CSV download is that it will provide you all the additional details you may need (such as why a technique has been marked as covered/not covered, by whom, and when).

-The second thing you can do – and arguably the most important thing – is understand how you can cover those gaps.
+The second thing you can do – and arguably the most important thing – is understanding how you can cover those gaps.
 To answer this question, it’s important to recognize the different scenarios that can arise:

 - A data source is missing.